default thumbnail

 Anonymous

-If there’s anything that’s helped me as a masc-appearing person it’s this:
+If anything’s helped me as a masc-appearing person it’s this:

-If you have really strong consent skills and use them consistently (not just in potentially sexual situations, but in any situation where you might touch someone, offer them food or drink, or engage them in conversation), people notice that and are drawn to it.
+People notice when you have strong consent skills and use them consistently.
+It’s an attractive quality.
+Not just in potentially sexual situations.
+Anytime you might touch, offer food or drink, or engage in conversation with someone new.

-Not just knowing “the right words”, but living a life of asking for consent in all things involving others is something high quality people recognize.
+People recognize the difference between knowing “the right words” and living a life in respect of others’ autonomy.
+Asking for consent in all things involving other people.
 It’s nearly impossible to fake, so I look for it in friends and potential partners too.